Visualizing Compliance:

 Users can use CLU boundaries and change the shape by moving the shape points.

-Toggling on CLU Shapes shows a ghosted layer that is clickable and editable, which allows users to utilize FSA CLU boundaries for their fields easily.
+Toggling on CLU Shapes shows a ghosted layer that is clickable and editable, which allows users to utilize FSA CLU boundaries for their fields and edit boundaries if needed easily.

-Easy edit and naming for fields along with showing the field acreage size
+A collapsable information card allows easy edit and naming for drawn or selected fields along with showing the field acreage size.

-Utilized Google Places and Location API for users to pinpoint their field locations.
+Utilized Google Places and Location API, users are able to pinpoint their field locations by address and/or road intersections.

 Outcome & Impact